eliveli/TIL/StackEdit/test.md

 # when publishing http 404 error
 When I tried to publish my file from StackEdit to GitHub, ***http 404 error*** made me sad.
-And now I have solved the problem, I feel really really happy...!
+Now I have solved the problem, I feel really really happy...!

 In short, the reason I took the trouble is about the ***branch***.

-Usaually simple is not simple, is something difficult for someone and that is me haha :)
+Usaually simple is not simple, is something difficult for someone and that is me  :)

 In the below I write down the process I met the problem and solve it.

+...
-Writing English is not easy for me so I write Korean my mother's language
+Writing English is not easy for me so I write Korean my mother's language...

+##